open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 ### Topic with multiple consumers

-Given is a publisher that publishes a message to a topic "T" on Kafka, and two consumers which both get the message delivered.
+Given is a publisher that publishes a message to a topic exchange "T" on RabbitMQ, and two consumers which both get the message delivered.

 ```mermaid
 flowchart LR;